Other Species

 Sea trout are a popular fish to target during cooler winter months and spring.
 Often found in large schools, they provide plenty of fast action as well a being a fine table fish.
-Around Naples, we catch most sea trout on artificial baits such as jigs as well as live baits such as shrimp and sardines.
+Around Naples, we catch most sea trout on artificial baits such as jigs as well as live bait.
+Trout-July 2012 Tom E.

 A nice 22 inch pompano!